Politics in the Time of Corona

 COVID-19 has affected every American and has been called unprecedented.
-It has also hit during a time of transition for our country as we prepare for the 2020 elections.
-This conversation seeks to explore how COVID-19 is impacting our experience of the 2020 election cycle.
+It has also hit during a time of transition for our country with the 2020 elections and because of that became a highly political issue in addition to a public health crisis.
+This conversation seeks to explore how COVID-19 impacted our experience with the 2020 Elections and the current political climate.

 Let's Get Started!